manassaloi/manassaloi.github.io/_posts/2019-11-24-build-measure-learn.markdown

 title:  "Build Measure Learn (for you)"

 ---
-I recently tweeted about learning as a PM and how to use the BUILD - MEASURE - LEARN loop for your own development
+I recently tweeted about learning as a PM and how to use the BUILD - MEASURE - LEARN loop for your own development.

 **/threadstarts**